yosemitebandit/vvebsite/src/entries/inglourious-basterds.md

-title: inglourious basterds
+title: Inglourious Basterds
 created: February 10, 2013
 blurb: from Quentin
 tags:
+    - reviews
-    - drafts
+    - films
 ---

 It had its moments.